Bhutan: Druk Path Trek

 Accommodation

 We spend seven nights in hotels and four nights in full-service camps.
-The hotels we use in Bhutan are simple but comfortable.

 The camping is in spacious two-person tents.
 We also provide dining and toilet tents, chairs, tables, cooking and kitchen gear and there is a team of support staff.
 All groups are accompanied by a local leader, who is supported by a cook, assistant guides and yakmen.
 On trek, you are woken with a cup of hot tea, and we also provide a small bowl of warm washing water in the mornings.